itancio/customer-support-ai/README.md

 sudo apt-get install -y nodejs
 ```

-## Transfer your app source code to the VM
+## Transfer your app source code from local to the VM
 #### On your Localhost
 This rsync command will only sync up files when something changes.
 Make sure that you use your private key and address to use the code below.